Mulroney warns of ‘rough’ NAFTA talks ahead

 Explainer: NAFTA, Trump, Canada and trade: What’s going on?
 A guide

-Mr. Mulroney gave “high marks” to Mr. Trudeau for the way he handled President Trump, who came away from the meeting with a good feeling about the Liberal prime minister.
+Mr. Mulroney gave “high marks” to Mr. Trudeau for the way he handled Mr. Trump, who came away from the meeting with a good feeling about the Liberal Prime Minister.

-“It’s hard to imagine if you just step back and look at two people with less in common than Donald Trump and Justin Trudeau, but he worked at it …and President Trump told me on Saturday night that …he got along well [with Mr. Trudeau] and there is much in common.”
+“It’s hard to imagine if you just step back and look at two people with less in common than Donald Trump and Justin Trudeau, but he worked at it … and President Trump told me on Saturday night that … he got along well [with Mr. Trudeau] and there is much in common.”

 Even though Canada will likely be treated differently than Mexico in the upcoming NAFTA talks, Mr. Mulroney warned two key issues on the table will have an impact on the Canadian economy.